 As bad as those two midfield performances were, there was one worse.
 Rafael Robayo made his first start for the Men in Red, and you could've fooled me.
 I don't remember seeing him more than two or three times with the ball, and I don't remember hearing his name called at all.
 (The game was in spanish, which could explain that) He had no impact on the game, and contributed nothing to help push his club forward.
 He really needs to do better with the opportunities he's given.
 With Pardo, Pause, Grazzini, and Pappa, Robayo isn't going to get many starts - he needs to prove he deserves them.

 Most surprising of all, Paolo Tornaghi had a poor game as well.
 His backline didn't do him any favors last night, but he gave up WAY too many rebounds.
 It seemed like every time he made a great save, there was a rebound to be had and it took some heroic movement from one of his defenders to clear the danger.
 At one point, the camera spent an awful lot of time focusing on Pavel Pardo's fit of rage - which was presumably directed toward Tornaghi.

 Of course, Tornaghi is a rookie, and we've been treated to something pretty special during his first two matches, this kind of hiccup was bound to happen.
-I expect we'll see Sean Johnson back in net in two weeks, and Tornaghi will return to the bench and safe cheap levitra reserve matches where he can practice his technique and be ready to step up and provide those solid results when called on again.
+I expect we'll see Sean Johnson back in net in two weeks, and Tornaghi will return to the bench and reserve matches where he can practice his technique and be ready to step up and buy viagra las vegas provide those solid results when called on again.